adhansen/Schwuring-Machine-Simulator/README.md

 # Schwuring-Machine-Simulator
 ## Overview
 This is a program to simulate the behavior of user-define Schwuring Machines.
 A Schwuring Machine behaves very much like a Turing Machine but with some constraints due to various pesky undecidable problems and the finite resources of our devices.
 First and foremost, a Schwuring Machine is not allowed to loop on any input, else the simulator would loop.
 Therefore a Schwuring Machine will time out after executing the millionth instruction on an input.
-Furthermore, the input tape to a Schwuring Machine is restricted to be less than or equal to one thousand symbols in length.
+Furthermore, the input tape to a Schwuring Machine is restricted to be less than or equal to one hundred symbols in length.
+Note that these two constraints effectively limit the time complexity of an input Schwuring Machine to strictly O(n<sup>3</sup>) for large input strings.
 Finally, a Schwuring Machine is restricted to at most fifty states(not including Q<sub>Start</sub>, Q<sub>Accept</sub>, and Q<<sub>Reject</sub>) and twenty-six symbols in the input alphabet.
-These constraints are defined as constants at the top of ```simulator.cpp``` and the simulator should agree with any modifications to them so long as they aren't done with the intent of breaking the program(such as setting the max input length to a negative number).
+These constraints are defined as constants at the top of the simulator class in ```simulator.h``` and the simulator should agree with any modifications to them so long as they aren't done with the intent of breaking the program(such as setting the max input length to a negative number).

 ## Learning Goals